LawsonMcCoy/GDIM_61_Project/README.md

 ## Known major bugs
-  - PLayer can still look inside the buildings, walls, trees, etc.
+  - Players can still look inside the buildings, walls, trees, etc.
   - Walking up the first set of stairs can cause quite a bit of lag
   - The player will ocassionally get stuck on a stair and you have to jump to get past the step
   - Currently cannot pause the game from the controller, you must use the keyboard